 Opportunities to join the lab

 I am always looking for motivated individuals to join my research group.
 Members of my lab are highly-motivated, curious, diligent, creative, persistent, enthusiastic and we all work very hard.
 The hard work pays off, our research is a lot of fun and we have amazing opportunities for exciting research, global travel and wonderful colleagues.
 Alumni are successful.
 To find out more, contact current and former members (see people and alumni pages ).
 A positive, can-do attitude and intellectual curiosity are very important.
 If you are considering applying to join the lab, please spend some time reading our publications to get an idea of the types of questions we address before contacting me.
 People are typically fully funded to pursue their research.
 Specific information is found below.
-Please look over the entirely of this page.
+Please look over the entirety of this page.

 Prospective Graduate Students